 Women who don't have health problems should try to give their babies breast milk for at least the first six months of life.
 There are some cases when it's better not to breast feed.
 If you have HIV or active tuberculosis, you should not breast feed because you could give the infection to your baby.
 Certain medicines, illegal drugs, and alcohol can also pass through the breast milk and cause harm to your baby.

 Breastfeeding class is for new or expecting mothers who would like information or support with breastfeeding.
 There is limited space, so we ask that only one support person be by your side.
 The class will be held in the Castlview Hospital Boardroom.
 An RSVP is required.
-Call the OB & Nursery Team at 435.636.4828.
+Call the OB & Nursery Team at 435.636.4828 or register online.

 The 2021 Breastfeeding Class schedule is as follows: